alankrantas/pxt-MAX7219_8x8/README.md

 The scrolling text block shows the whole sentence by scrolling it from right to left, speed is adjustable.
 However, the program will not contiune to do anything until scrolling is finished.

+Be noted that if you input a very very long string, the micro:bit may run out of memory and show a sad face with the error code 20.

-The display text block prints words on the LED display without (perceivable) delay, and you can choose offset (the starting point along the LED display).
+Next, the display text block prints words on the LED display without (perceivable) delays, and you can choose offset (the starting point along the LED display, from -8 to the end of line).
 This is more sutiable for very short texts or characters, and you can print them seperatly along the LED display.
-(You may have to set the clear screen option as false.)
+(You will have to set the clear screen option to false.)

 You can also print a custom character or image on the LED display.
 Use [this 8x8 LED generator](http://robojax.com/learn/arduino/8x8LED/) (right side is "up") and copy the byte array as input string.
 Paste the text in the block you find in "more" section; it would transform the text into a number array which can be used to print special characters.